great-expectations/great_expectations/docs/docusaurus/docs/cloud/about_gx.md

 - Validations can be executed with the click of a button and return results immediately.

-- Validation data is easier to share and is accessible to technical and non=technical users.
+- Validation data is easier to share and is accessible to all users regardless of their technical knowledge.

 ## Benefits